dchgoh/FYP-A/README.md

     *   [Download Git](https://git-scm.com/)
 *   **Docker Desktop:** Required for running dependent services, particularly the AI backend which handles file conversion and segmentation.
     *   [Download Docker Desktop](https://www.docker.com/products/docker-desktop/)
-*   **Potree Library Files:** You will need the `build` and `libs` folders from Potree for the frontend viewer.
-See step 3 in "Getting Started" for how to obtain these.

 ## Getting Started